ianpas/layout-edu/README.md

 This project is inspired by this article series: [Let's build a browser engine!](https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html), and I learned a lot from it.

-The implementation mentioned above is in Rust language, as I want to practice programming in Typescript and how CSS box model works under the hood, I decided to implement one as well.
+The implementation mentioned above is in rust language, as I want to practice programming in typescript and how css box model works under the hood, I decided to implement one as well.

 # Scope